silverlightning926/ml-mnist/README.md

     pip install -r requirements.txt
     ```

-3. Download the MNIST dataset by executing the following script:
+3. Load the dataset, build the model, and train the model by running this command
     ```bash
-    python download_dataset.py
-    ```

-4. Train the model by running the training script:
-    ```bash
-    python train_model.py
-    ```

-5. Once the model is trained, you can test it by running the testing script:
-    ```bash
-    python test_model.py
+    python ./src/main.py
     ```

 6. Congratulations!
 You have successfully set up and trained the machine learning model for recognizing handwritten numbers using TensorFlow.